 Playing Dark Souls 3 with anything other than a controller can raise the already exceptional difficulty of the game.
 But with some tips and tricks, you should be ready to take the bosses down.

-From its earliest days, the Dark Souls series asked players to prepare to die.
+The Dark Souls series asked players to prepare to die from its earliest days.
 We’ve done that plenty.
 We suspect you will, too.
-But with the relevant information by your side, you can be dying a lot less than you otherwise would have without a controller.
-This article will be talking about some tips and tricks you can use to find success in Dark Souls 3 without a controller.
+But with the relevant information by your side, you can die a lot less than you would have without a controller.
+This article will discuss some tips and tricks you can use to succeed in Dark Souls 3 without a controller.

 How to Set Up a Mouse & Keyboard in Dark Souls 3

-In order to play Dark Souls 3 with PC controls, you will need to change the default settings inside your game.
-This can be particularly useful when you are having difficulty in getting your controller to work with Steam.
-The setup process is fairly simple and it should take you no more than 5 or 6 steps to get started.
+To play Dark Souls 3 with PC controls, you will need to change the default settings inside your game.
+This can be particularly useful when you have difficulty getting your controller to work with Steam.
+The setup process is fairly simple, and it should take you no more than 5 or 6 steps to get started.

-Do keep in mind that the developers did not intend this game to be players with a keyboard and a mouse.
+Remember that the developers did not intend for this game to be for players with a keyboard and a mouse.
 So there is a quick workaround you can use instead.
 With that said, here is how you can set up a Mouse & Keyboard in Dark Souls 3:

 - From the Start Menu, search for Device Manager in the bar and click open.